 What is Work Stress?

 The official definition of work stress is the negative physical, mental and emotional effects on an employee when their job requirements exceed their capability and/or resources.
-In other words, if you have everything you need in order to get the job done, your stress levels are going to be relatively low.
+In other words, if you have everything you need to get the job done, your stress levels are going to be relatively low.
 Around half of all European workers, however, cite stress as a regular feature of the workplace.
-If you feel unsupported in your role or are dealing with an excessive workload that is creating unneeded stress, it may be time to talk to someone you can trust and who can help you get the support you need.
+If you feel unsupported in your role or are dealing with an excessive workload that is creating unnecessary stress, it may be time to speak with someone you can trust and who can help you obtain the support you need.

 Stress: the Good and the Bad

 Some forms of stress do not necessarily feel bad.
 The adrenaline rush of high productivity can have an addictive excitement to it.
-The same goes for the results that we see at work sometimes when we push ourselves beyond our normal limits.
-And a little bit of stress can help us to get a project finished when a deadline is closing in.
+The same applies to the results we sometimes see at work when we push ourselves beyond our normal limits.
+And a little bit of stress can help us complete a project when a deadline is closing in.

 #TheGrind